macrat/ayd/README.md

 ### Not good at
 - Complex customize, extension.
 (There is nothing options for customize.)
 - Investigate more detail.
 (This is just for check dead or alive.)
-- Alert sending.
-(This is just status page.)